solarrabbit99/LargeRaids/docs/mechanics.md

 > ❓ **TRIVIA**: If a player leaves a village during a raid, obtains another level of Bad Omen, and returns to the village in the next wave, then the effect will be absorbed by the progressing raid, increasing its bad omen level.

-The maximum number of waves is also set by the `raid.waves` configuration option in `config.yml`, instead of depending on individual worlds' difficulties.
+The maximum number of waves is set by the `raid.waves` configuration option in `config.yml`, instead of depending on individual worlds' difficulties.

 ### Dropping Item into Lava